 The human body requires 13 different vitamins to thrive and function properly.
-One of the most important groups of vitamins that helps support this purpose are B vitamins, which consists of eight members: B1, B2, B3, B5, B6, B7, B9 and B12.
+One of the most important groups of vitamins that helps support this purpose are B vitamins, which consists of seven members: B1, B2, B3, B5, B6, B7, and B9.

 B vitamins are important because they help with cognitive function, nervous system and brain health, as well as red blood cell formation.
 However, one B vitamin, Thiamine (B1), arguably plays the biggest role in our everyday lives.